 Toronto Police Service Holiday RIDE Season begins this weekend,

-In 2018, over 800 RIDE spot checks were conducted in our city.
-More than 1,200 roadside breath tests were administered; 60 drivers were charged with impaired related offences and 161 driving suspensions were issued during the spot checks.
+In 2019, 854 RIDE spot checks were conducted in our city.
+A total of 1,858 impaired-related charges were laid, including 164 drug-related charges.
+Similarly, 220 driving suspensions were issued during the spot checks.

-The message to drivers this holiday season is clear: expect to see more officers in communities conducting spot checks for impaired drivers.
+The message to drivers this holiday season is clear: expect to see more officers in communities conducting spot checks for impaired driving.

 If you suspect someone is driving impaired on our roads, consider it to be a crime in progress and call 9-1-1.

 Sergeant Jason Kraft, Traffic Services, for Superintendent Scott Baptist, Traffic Services